quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- and here is the first 2 samples of the now tensor-based sequence
+- and here are the first 2 samples of the now tensor-based sequence

 - .